-Now that you know what you’re looking for, let’s take a look at 7 of the most well known sofa brands.
+Now that you know what you’re looking for, let’s take a look at 8 of the best sofa brands.
 This selection provides a variety of brands with different strengths.
 With a range of price points and styles, there’s a brand here for everyone.

 2. IKEA – $149 to $3229